sorrento-lab/sorrento-lab.github.io/3_1_OFR-auth.md

 According to the [LaFibre OPNsense OFR discussion](https://lafibre.info/remplacer-livebox/opnsense-remplacer-livebox-aucune-modification-necessaire/msg586096/#msg586096) VLAN 838 is still in service but seems to no longer be the default that is used.
 This can also be observed in the Livebox5 admin info section.
 My implementation uses VLAN 832 and 840 for the OrangeTV service.

 OrangeFR DHCP authentication is a little trickier than PPPoE authentication.
 Unlike PPPoE, which needs a simple username + password, DHCP authentication requires sending and receiving sets of characters with the DHCP process called "options".
 The process for IPv4 and IPv6 is slightly different for each.
-The actual input of the options is covered in the OPNsense section (Section ==TBC==).
+The actual input of the options is covered in the OPNsense section (Section 6).

 For information I have added brief descriptions for each option:
 IPv4 sent options (sent by the livebox):